FindMySchool LogoFindMySchool

 Offers

 Formby High School serves as its own admission authority, though Sefton Local Authority coordinates applications on behalf of the Governors.
 This arrangement means families apply through the standard local authority process rather than directly to the school for Year 7 entry.
-The Published Admission Number for Year 7 stands at 172 for September 2025, reduced from previous years following a governors' review.
+Families should check the current admissions arrangements for the published admission number and any changes to intake before applying.

 Demand significantly exceeds supply.
-The school received 417 applications for 163 places, creating a subscription proportion of 2.56 applications per place.
+The school received 417 applications for 163 places, creating 2.56 applications per place applications per place.
 This oversubscription reflects the school's reputation across the wider area and the quality of outcomes consistently achieved.
 Families from beyond the immediate Formby area regularly name the school as a preference, though distance criteria typically favour local residents.

 Three local primary schools serve as feeders: Freshfield, Redgate and Trinity St. Peter's.
 Children from these schools receive priority, though this does not guarantee places when numbers exceed capacity.
 When oversubscribed, priority follows standard criteria including looked-after children, those with EHCPs naming the school, siblings, and distance from the school.
 Ties within criteria resolve by shortest walking distance from the child's home to the nearest school gate.
 This distance-based tie-breaker means precise location matters for families on the margins of the typical admissions distance.